amperka/MobyDig/API.md

 ### `SegM8(uint8_t pinCS, uint8_t pinMOSI, uint8_t pinSCK, uint8_t devicesCount = 1)`

-Constructs a new object of data bus Software SPI with arguments:
+Constructs a new SegM8 object that uses a software SPI bus.

 - `pinCS`: the chip select (also known as slave select) pin used to control the shift-register latch.
 It is marked `CS` on the SegM8 module.
 Any GPIO pin of the controller may be used.
 - `pinMOSI`: the MOSI (Master Out Slave In) pin used to send data to the peripherals.
 It is marked `DI` on the SegM8 module.
 Any GPIO pin of the controller may be used.